LINK

 Individual, dynamic and customisable experiences allow comfort for every trip.
 The Technologies within the ceiling can follow one around and be controlled through the phones.

-Standardized perforated sheet-metal plates and modular aluminum profile segments assemble LINK.
+Standardized perforated sheet-metal plates and aluminum profile segments assemble LINK.
 Two layers of the perforated metal plates allow shielding from heavy wind and rain.

 A detailed model of 1:10 scale and poster presented our work to the German ministry of transportation, local ferry company and international visitors.